ciaralunger/itp404-final-project-ember/README.md

 # Final

+Description:
+A restaurant recommendation site that filters/recommends restaurants based on rating, distance from USC, type of food, and possibly other factors; user can add reviews to restaurants, and can mark existing reviews as helpful or unhelpful

 This README outlines the details of collaborating on this Ember application.
 A short introduction of this app could easily go here.